🚀 Invicti Acquires Kondukto to Deliver Proof-Based Application Security Posture Management

 SSL hijacking can be very dangerous, but it is not easy to execute because it must be combined with other techniques such as ARP spoofing, IP spoofing, or DNS cache poisoning, as well as social engineering.

-Read how the Kazakhstan government tried to use SSL hijacking on their citizens in 2019.
+Read how the Kazakhstan government tried to use SSL hijacking on its citizens in 2019.

 Basic cybersecurity hygiene and carefully reading browser warnings should be enough to prevent SSL hijacking.
 If you don’t allow yourself to be tricked into installing suspicious software that smuggles a fake CA certificate into your system, your browser will not be fooled by the attacker’s certificate and will show a warning that the site is not trusted.